altair-graphql/altair/README.md

 There are apps for [mac, windows and linux users](https://altair.sirmuel.design/) as well.

-You can also install using cask:
+For mac users, you can also install using cask:

 ```
 $ brew cask install altair-graphql-client